 Yes, a loan can help you get out of debt

 To find the best debt consolidation loans, we looked at which online lenders offer fixed interest rates, flexible loan amounts and lending periods, reasonable APRs, and no hidden fees.
 Why online lenders?
-The loan experts and credit counselors we spoke with said not to worry about FDIC-backed institutions when it comes to unsecured loans like these.
-In fact, online lenders have the flexibility to lend more on better terms, and the pre-approval process is much simpler: No pages-long paper applications or in-person meetings.
+For one, they tend to have the flexibility to lend more on better terms, and the pre-approval process is much simpler: No pages-long paper applications or in-person meetings.
 Better yet, all three of our top picks use "soft-pulls" to ensure the pre-approval process won't affect your credit score.

-When it comes to getting pre-approved, Prosper makes it the easiest (and least intimidating) of all our top picks.
+When it comes to getting pre-approved, marketplace lender Prosper makes it the easiest (and least intimidating) of all our top picks.

 Minimum credit score: 640

 Loan amounts: $2,000–$35,000

 Typical credit score: 700

 If you’re balancing so many different payments that you have trouble keeping your due dates straight, you might be ready to consolidate your debt — in other words, take out a new loan; use it to pay off all your existing debts; and then make just one single, comprehensive payment per month.
 So fewer due dates.
 So much simpler.

 But borrowing money is always a risky proposition, and even the best debt consolidation loan is no exception.
 “You should start with the idea that the last thing you should do is borrow money to fix your problem,” says Bill Dallas, co-founder and CEO of Cloudvirga.
 But he concedes that it sometimes makes a lot of sense, especially if you’re swamped with high-interest payments and can swing a better rate with a loan.